imcf/HyperStackReg/README.md

 ## Rationale

-A single channel time-lapse, Z-stack (C=1, Z>=1, T>1) can be aligned using [StackReg](http://bigwww.epfl.ch/thevenaz/stackreg/) plugin.
+A single channel time-lapse, Z-stack (C=1, Z>=1, T>1) can be aligned using [StackReg][stackreg] plugin.
 HyperStackReg plugin builds on the functionalities of StackReg to align images in a multi-channel hyperstack (C>1, Z>=1, T>1).
 The main idea of the HyperStackReg plugin is to apply the same transformation matrix to each channel of a hyperstack, so that all the channels of a hyperstack are registered with respect to each other.

 ## Installation